 KIPP Coastal Village

 The KCV WHISPER culture is framed through the lens of our Core Beliefs and 7 Values aligned with the work of Martin Seligman in positive psychology.
-Those school wide values - Wisdom, Honor, Internal Control, Spirit, Persistence, Excellence and Relationships – are lived out by adults and students across all grade levels.
-The common language aligned with KCV’s WHISPER values assures a consistency with classroom management and student expectations across grade levels.
+Those school wide values--Wisdom, Honor, Internal Control, Spirit, Persistence, Excellence and Relationships--are lived out by adults and students across all grade levels.
+The common language aligned with KCV’s WHISPER values ensures a consistency with classroom management and student expectations across grade levels.
 Any visitor to KCV can ask a KIPPster what the values mean and what it looks like to “live them out” and will be blown away with how these values have been internalized!

 KIPP Coastal Village is one of the most diverse populations across the KIPP Network.
 Our students are 35% Latino, 34% African American, 25% White and 6% Asian/Other, with 86% qualifying for the federal Free & Reduced Lunch Program.
 Our PreK population makes up 35% of all 3 and 4 year olds enrolled in public schools on the island.
 Across PreK3-8th grades, KCV has 20% of the student population across those grades enrolled in public schools.